leomanza/zkrss-eth-ba-2025/README.md

 ## 2. 📡 RSS Service

 A modern, scalable RSS feed management service built with **Hono.js** and **Upstash Redis**.
-It acts as the "Publisher" node in the ZkRSS ecosystem.
+It acts as the "Publisher" node in the ZKRSS ecosystem.

 **Location:** `rss-service/`